Friends of City Hall Park’s

 “Tree Days in CHP”

-April 22 - 30
+April 15 - 30

-tree art exhibition tree planting walking tours tree care Arbor day Ceremony volunteer events chalk art forest
+tree art exhibition tree planting walking tours tree care Arbor day Ceremony volunteer events crowd-sourced chalk art forest

 Friends of City Hall Park’s “Tree Days in CHP” celebrates and cultivates our park’s fragile, valuable trees and brings attention to the increasing importance of all NYC’s urban forest as we deal with climate change.